CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 const result = Math.round(10.3);
 ```

 In the code above, we call `Math.round` which takes the input `10.3` and then outputs the rounded number `10`.
-So `result` will evaluate to `10`.
+So `result` stores a value of `10`.

-Now we want to call our function `convertToPercentage` and store the output in a variable.
+Now we want to call the function `convertToPercentage` and store the output in a variable.
-We can write:
+We can store the return value in a variable in exactly the same way:

 ```js {linenos=table,hl_lines=["5"],linenostart=1}
 function convertToPercentage() {